contentful/live-preview/examples/gatsby/README.md

 ## 2. Environment variables

-To run this project, you will need to add the following environment variables to your `.env.local` file:
+To run this project, you will need to add the following environment variables to your `.env` file:

 - `CONTENTFUL_SPACE_ID`: This is the Space ID from your Contentful space.
 - `CONTENTFUL_ACCESS_TOKEN`: This is the Content Delivery API - access token, which is used for fetching **published** data from your Contentful space.